 I want the next Animal Crossing to reach the full potential of Katsuya Eguchi’s initial dream.
 Not for an unrestrained consumer like me, but for players like her.

 The humor is innocent and dorky.
-Listening to the villagers talk to one another is a rare treat.
-Watching Chevre and Sylvia sing together in the town square melts my heart.
+Listening to villagers chatter together is a rare treat.
+Watching Chevre and Sylvia sing a duet in the town square melts my heart.
 This game did something spectacular during a difficult time.
-Let’s hope to break more ground in the future.
+We just needed more of it.

 Here’s to hoping the series continues to grow!